Sancho done: The four players Man Utd have signed from the Bundesliga

-We’ve taken a look at the four players United have previously signed from the Bundesliga to see what Upamecano will have to live up to should he make the move.
+We’ve taken a look at the four players United have previously signed from the Bundesliga to see what the England international will have to live up to.

 When United signed Mkhitaryan in 2016, it looked like a real coup for the Red Devils as the midfielder had thrived in the Bundesliga with Borussia Dortmund.